 Her advocacy for a recent grant to ECMC to establish a new primary care center on its campus will be transformative in addressing the health care desert on Buffalo’s East Side.
 As a key partner of the Jacobs School of Medicine, ECMC’s new facility will provide critical educational and training opportunities for students and residents, ensuring future physicians are prepared to serve where they are needed most.

 We gratefully acknowledge our sponsors for their generous support of our 180th anniversary event and the Buffalo Primary Care Initiative.
-Interested in becoming a sponsor?
-Explore our available opportunities.
+Consider making a gift in support of the Buffalo Primary Care Initiative.

 Jennifer Britton